MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: FlowVerse Benchmark

-\item \textbf{\textit{Vision Centric Version}} converts the Essential Information component from text to image, starting with the Text Limited Version, thereby making it more visually focused.

-\item \textbf{\textit{Vision Primary Version}} further converts the Reasoned Property from text to image, based on the Vision Centric Version, resulting in an entirely visual input for analysis. \end{itemize}
+Finally, the purpose of incorporating RP among these variants is not to provide the model with direct reasoning hints, but rather to decouple and evaluate how different modalities contribute to problem-solving performance.
+RP serves as diagnostic information rather than a substitute for the full reasoning chain.
+In certain variants (\eg, Text Centric), RP is supplied to assess a model’s pure inference ability when the necessary intermediate properties are already known.
+In other variants (\eg, Vision Dense), RP is removed or presented visually, requiring the model to infer these properties from the diagram itself.
+Comparing variants enables systematic decomposition of distinct capabilities.

 \textbf{FlowVerse-CoT-E: Evaluation Strategy.} As previously mentioned, several studies have evaluated the abilities of MLLMs from a Chain-of-Thought (CoT) perspective~\cite{cot}.
 However, these approaches typically rely on GPT or human intervention to decompose the model’s response into sequential steps and subsequently evaluate the correctness of each step.
 The variability of intermediate steps complicates this process, as GPT’s interpretation and decomposition of questions can introduce errors (termed MathVerse-CoT-E), leading to significant noise and undermining the accuracy and consistency of subsequent evaluations~\cite{qwen-vl,internlm}.
-To address these challenges, we propose a CoT-based evaluation strategy, termed FlowVerse-CoT-E, which sequentially integrates components of an authoritative problem-solving solution into the prompts.
+To address these challenges, we propose a \textbf{robust CoT-based evaluation strategy}, termed FlowVerse-CoT-E, which sequentially integrates components of an authoritative problem-solving solution into the prompts.
 Specifically, experts first develop an authoritative problem-solving method for each question in FlowVerse and then decompose it into several solution steps.
 These steps are progressively incorporated into the prompts provided to the MLLMs for reasoning.
 As illustrated in Fig.~\ref{fig:cot-e}, the results generated by MLLMs under different prompts are aggregated using a weighted approach to derive the final outcome.
+Notably, to ensure the robustness of the evaluation, we provide multiple solutions for questions that admit more than one valid approach.
 The scoring process is formulated as follows: where $\alpha$ defines as a balancing factor between intermediate reasoning steps, setting $\alpha = 0.8$ by default to highlight the importance of CoT reasoning. $\text{Score}_i$ represents the MLLM’s score up to step $i$, while $\text{Score}_0$ reflects its score based solely on the final answer, without intermediate steps.